near/docs/docs/develop/node/validator/staking-and-delegation.md

 ## Delegate with the NEAR CLI

-For delegators, who would like to delegate using the command line,
+For delegators, who would like to delegate using the command line:
 - Please install the [near-cli](https://github.com/near/near-cli)
 - The following commands may help you stake, unstake, and withdraw your NEAR.